kaifishr/TicTacToe/README.md

 ### Policy Network

-[Playing Atari with Deep Reinforcement Learning](https://arxiv.org/abs/1312.5602) showed that deep neural networks are a powerful option to represent reinforcement learning models that map states to (a distribution over) actions.
+[Playing Atari with Deep Reinforcement Learning](https://arxiv.org/abs/1312.5602) showed that the use of deep neural networks are a powerful option to represent reinforcement learning models that map states to (a distribution over) actions.

 The policy network receives a state vector $s$ holding nine numbers ($-1$, $0$, or $1$) and uses a softmax output layer to return a probability distribution over the nine possible actions.
 Using the example from above we can illustrate this as follows: